nhtnhanbn/nhtnhanbn.github.io/_repository/vcesimultaneity.md

 This is a classic example of an apparent paradox under special relativity.

 A ladder has length that just fits inside the length of a garage.
 The ladder travels, left to right, parallel to the ground through the garage which has open doors on either end.
-As the ladder passes through the garage, the doors close, simultaneously in the frame of reference of the garage.
+As the ladder passes through the garage, the doors close, simultaneously in the frame of reference of the garage, and trap the ladder.

 We say the ladder fits inside the garage if at an instant, both ends of the ladder are simultaneously within the garage.
 Does the ladder fit inside the garage?

 Consider the frame of reference of the garage.
 The ladder, being in motion, is observed to have its length contracted.
+The doors close simultaneously.
 In the frame of reference of the garage, the ladder will fit inside the garage.
-The doors close simultaenously; both ends of the ladder decelerate simultaneously when the right end hits the right door.

 Consider the frame of reference of the ladder.
 The garage, being in motion, is observed to have its length contracted.
 In the frame of reference of the ladder, the ladder will not fit inside the garage.
-In fact, the two events corresponding to the two ends of the ladder being at the corresponding two positions at the instant the ladder passes through the garage, which are simultaneous in the ladder's frame of reference, are not simultaneous in the garage's frame of reference.
-Further, the two events corresponding to the two doors closing, which are simultaneous in the garage's frame of reference, are not simultaneous in the ladder's frame of reference.
+In fact, the two doors closing, which are simultaneous in the garage's frame of reference, are not simultaneous in the ladder's frame of reference.
 The right door closes first.
-This causes the right end of the ladder to decelerate when the door hits it.
-Then, that is starting later, the left end of the ladder decelerates.
-Then the ladder indeed fits (just), the garage being now stationary relative to the ladder, by the time the left door closes.
+This causes the garage to decelerate when the right end of the ladder hits it.
+As the garage's relative velocity approaches zero in the ladder's frame of reference, the effect of length contraction diminishes and the garage's length increases.
+By the time the left door closes, the garage is stationary in the ladder's frame of reference and the ladder indeed fits (just).

 The observations made in all frames of reference are fully valid.
 Length contraction is symmetric between inertial frames of reference.
 There is no real paradox.